davidpomerenke/ba/readme.md

 other while all other persons are at an equal level of well-being.
 The Pareto principle I have formulated as (P2) says that in such cases the scenario has a higher welfare than the other one.
-This principle, as well as the extending requirement of Pareto efficiency (cf. <span id="ref:RND8Hv7yXwRou" label="ref:RND8Hv7yXwRou">\[ref:RND8Hv7yXwRou\]</span>Osborne 1997), find their due place in economics where the objective is the efficient allocation of scarce resources (<span id="ref:RNDutDkBfheMg" label="ref:RNDutDkBfheMg">\[ref:RNDutDkBfheMg\]</span>Samuelson & Nordhaus 2010, p.
-4).
+This principle, as well as the extending requirement of Pareto efficiency (cf. ), find their due place in economics where the objective is the efficient allocation of scarce resources (Samuelson and Nordhaus 2010, 4).
 However I doubt that they are suitable as ethical principles.
-Pareto efficiency has been criticized because the liberal paradox suggests that it may be incompatible with procedural elements of liberalism (see <span id="ref:RNDiYsz4NL9rY" label="ref:RNDiYsz4NL9rY">\[ref:RNDiYsz4NL9rY\]</span>Sen & Foster 1997).
+Pareto efficiency has been criticized because the liberal paradox suggests that it may be incompatible with procedural elements of liberalism (see (Sen and Foster 1997)).
 But I believe that there is a more general problem with Pareto efficiency and even with Pareto domination: Consider a large population with one person whose well-being is much higher than the well-being of the others.
 Is it ethically desirable – is there a higher welfare – if